CDCgov/trusted-intermediary/README.md

 2. Build RS (for more information please refer to the [ReportStream docs](https://github.com/CDCgov/prime-reportstream/blob/master/prime-router/docs/getting-started/README.md)):
    - If building for the first time, run: `./cleanslate` in `prime-reportstream/prime-router`
    - Otherwise run: `./gradlew clean package` in `prime-reportstream` root folder
-   - If attempting to access the metadata endpoint in RS add the variable `ETOR_TI_baseurl="http://host.docker.internal:8080"` to `prime-router/.vault/env/.env.local` file before building the container
+   - **Note**: if attempting to access the metadata endpoint in RS add the variable `ETOR_TI_baseurl="http://host.docker.internal:8080"` to `prime-router/.vault/env/.env.local` file before building the container
 3. Run RS with `docker compose up -d`.
 You may also use `./gradlew quickRun`
 4. Run the RS setup script in this repository: `/scripts/setup/setup-reportstream.sh`
    - Before running the script, make sure to follow the instructions in [/scripts/README.md](/scripts/README.md)